ArxDraco007/ZmkArxKey/README.md

 # Split Keyboard

 ## Building a custom wireless split mechanical keyboard from scratch.

 ## Why did I make this project?
+  There are a lot of ill effects of using a non-ergonomic keyboard.
+Some basic effects happen, such as ulnar deviation (bending wrists outward), forearm pronation (palms facing down), and unnatural extension.
+It might also get very serious if you have Carpal Tunnel Syndrome (CTS): The median nerve in the wrist is compressed, often due to swollen tendons.
+It leads to numbness, tingling, and weakened grip strength.
+As the times change, you will require a keyboard as it becomes an integral part of your everyday life.
+It is best to have an ergonomic (furniture or equipment that makes it comfortable and effective for people who use it) keyboard, to make sure you enjoy your work.
-  Sounded like a very fun project to make, also very cool to have your own custom keyboard (split one too).
-Also, I do not want to get carpal tunnel...
+You can also type very fast.
+It is also a very fun project to make, and it is also very cool to have your own custom keyboard (split one too).
 ### PICTURES!!!
 The easy part -